Fire0902/anime-sama-downloader/README.md

 - [ ] Show Mo instead of timestamp download progression

+- [ ] Make a Jellyfin extension to communicate with api (not a priority)

 - [ ] Add self host web version to make the program user friendly

-- [ ] Make a Jellyfin extension to communicate with api (not a priority)

-- [ ] Use search methods from Inquirer lib for dynamic anime and season search during CLI inputs.
+- [X] Add CloudFlare anti-bot page detection.

+- [X] Add striked episode detection and handle.

-- [X] Implements logger for engine and CLI.
+- [X] Add logger for engine and CLI.

-- [X] Implements usage of SBoudrias/Inquirer.js lib for better CLI inputs.
+- [X] Add usage of SBoudrias/Inquirer.js lib for better CLI inputs.

 - [X] Make the program with waitForSelector from the library puppeteer

 ### Refactors

-- [ ] Refactor anime download implementation.
+- [ ] Refactor EpisodeDownloader.ts.

-- [X] Convert engine and CLI from js to typescript.
+- [X] Convert project to TypeScript for more type-safety.

-- [X] Reorganise project as cli, engine and config sections
+- [X] Reorganise project with cli, engine and config sections

-- [X] Remove duplicate function in FileReader and UrlBuilder
+- [X] Remove duplicate functions in FileReader and UrlBuilder

 ### Bugfixes

-- [ ] Fix the bug that make FileReader infinitly \n without any reason (I suppose it's due to cli-progress unclose bar)
+- [ ] Fix the bug that make FileReader infinitly \n without any reason (I suppose it's due to cli-progress unclosed bar)

+- [X] Fix downloads always stop at 2 episodes